 That’s it!
 Our soap is ready for curing.
 Place parchment paper on a tray or a cutting board and place your bars on the parchment paper.
 Keep the bars out of the way somewhere.
 They will have to cure for 4 to 6 weeks before you can use them.
 During this time, make sure to flip them a few times so they can cure well on both sides.

 You’ll notice that as time goes by they will harden, this is especially a characteristic of soap that has a lot of olive oil it, it gets really hard.

-I think this will be serving us very well.
-It will be used as a hand soap by the sink, and body soap in the shower, so I won’t need to buy those at the store anymore.
+I think this goat milk soap will be serving us very well.
+It will be used as a hand soap by the sink, and body soap in the shower, so I won’t need to buy them at the store anymore.
 I already had olive oil, coconut oil, goat milk, and essential oils on hand for other things and the lye and castor oil that I got will last for many batches.

-If you felt that soap making was a little bit intimidating I hope this post helped you feel more comfortable giving it a try.
+If you felt that soap making was a little bit intimidating I hope this How to Make Goat Milk Soap tutorial helped you feel more comfortable giving it a try.

 I want to give credit where credit needs to go.
 This is not a recipe I came up with, I found it on The Nerdy Farm Wife and changed it just a little bit and added essential oils to it.
 Jan is amazing at soap making and has a lot of experience so I felt confident in choosing one of her recipes.

 My next step as far as soapmaking goes will be to find a recipe for goat milk soap that uses animal fat like lard for example.
 This will lower the cost of the soap drastically since olive oil, even though it’s really healthy for your skin, is costly.